 Mentoring and Guidance in Careers (MAGIC) workshop

-early career female or gender diverse researcherS In mathematics and physics
+early career female or gender diverse researcherS In mathematics, Physics and chemistry

 18 – 22 November 2019, at University House, ANU Canberra.